 Tape a line on the floor or carpet and encourage the children to toss them into the bin without crossing the tape line!

 One teacher had large mouth plastic containers (like juice containers) and had the children try to drop the toothbrushes into the container by holding the toothbrush about an inch or so over the opening!

 Book Suggestions for the Library

-In the above sample, they children can match the toothbrush with the corresponding color tooth face!
+In this example to the right (I apologize for the fuzziness of the picture!), the children can match the toothbrush with the corresponding color tooth face!